techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 For more information about the program, visit the [official District C website](https://www.districtc.co/).

-That is all we have prepared for you.
 Would you be interested in participating in a similar initiative?
 If so, please get in touch with [Dr. Lance Cummings](https://www.linkedin.com/in/lance-cummings-phd/).